-Fortuna – The Roman Goddess of Fortune and Personification of Luck
+Fortuna Goddess of Fortune – A Roman Goddess and Personification of Luck

 Presented by Twinty Karat

-Fortuna (equivalent to the Greek goddess Tyche) was the Roman goddess of fortune and personification of luck in the Roman religion.
-She might bring good luck or bad: she could be represented as veiled and blind, as in modern depictions of Justice, and came to represent life’s capriciousness.
+Fortuna (equivalent to the Greek goddess Tyche) was the Roman goddess of fortune.
+The personification of luck in the Roman religion.
+She might bring good luck or bad.
+Fortuna Goddess of Fortune could be represented as veiled and blind.
+Also as in modern depictions of Justice, and came to represent life’s capriciousness.

 Fortuna was also a goddess of fate; as Atrox Fortuna, she claimed the young lives of the princeps Augustus’ grandsons Gaius and Lucius, prospective heirs to the Empire.

 Her father was said to be Jupiter and like him, she could also be bountiful.
 As Annonaria she protected grain supplies.
 June 11 was sacred to her.
 On June 24 she was given cult at the festival of Fors Fortuna.

 Fortuna’s Name Seems to Derive from Vortumna – the Wheel of Fortune

 Fortuna’s Roman cult was variously attributed to Servius Tullius – whose exceptional good fortune suggested their sexual intimacy – and to Ancus Marcius.
 She had a temple at the Forum Boarium and a sacred precinct on the Quirinalis as Fortuna Populi Romani (the Fortune of the Roman people).
 Her identity as personification of chance events was closely tied to strength of character.
 Public officials who lacked virtues invited ill-fortune on themselves and Rome.